isomerpages/moe-navalbasesec/_academic-curriculum/Mother Tongue Language.md

 ![](/images/MTL_LNY.jpg)

 During Lunar New Year, our students come together for the joyous tradition of _Lohei_, which means "tossing up good fortune."
 Through vibrant performances and hands-on craft activities, Navalites deepen their appreciation of Chinese culture while celebrating the festive spirit together.

-**OTHER MTL  PROGRAMME**

 **AUTHOR-IN-RESIDENCE PROGRAMME**

-Renowned local writers were invited to come to Naval Base Secondary  School to promote a love for literature among our students, inspiring them through their personal experiences and literary works.
+Renowned local writers are invited to Naval Base Secondary  School to promote a love for literature among our students, inspiring them through their personal experiences and literary works.
 This initiative cultivates a passion for reading, writing, encouraging students to appreciate and engage with the power of literature.

 **MALAY LANGUAGE**
 ![](/images/Cl/picture12.jpg)